HMVZ173SS - Microwave HISENSE - Free user manual and instructions

 NOTES:

-• If you are going to every your microwave oven to the outside, see Hood Exhaust Section for exhaust duct preparation.
+• If you are going to vent your microwave oven to the outside, see Hood Exhaust Section for exhaust duct preparation.

-• When installing them microwave oven beneath smooth, flat cabinets, be careful to follow the instructions on the top cabinet template for power cord clearance.
+• When installing the microwave oven beneath smooth, flat cabinets, be careful to follow the instructions on the top cabinet template for power cord clearance.

 • As a guide to installation, see page 25 for Mounting Template Information.